 Over 10 years later, Ocean’s 8 tries to follow the same formula, even employing the same characters (Elliott Gould’s Reuben appears, as does Qin Shaobo’s Yen, and George Clooney’s Danny is the brother of Sandra Bullock’s lead Debbie).
 However, while Ocean’s 8 mimics the same production style, it suffers from the spin-off curse: compared to the original trilogy, it doesn’t create the same amount of excitement or desire to see Ocean’s 9 and Ocean’s 10.

-This is due to a multitude of factors, the first of which are the actresses rounded up for this iteration.
-Knowing that this is a film starring eight women, and will thus unfortunately affect future perception of women-led films, let me be clear and say the movie’s problems don’t rest with the casting of women.
+This is due to a multitude of factors, the first of which is the actresses rounded up for this iteration.
+Knowing that this is a film starring eight women, and will thus, unfortunately, affect the perception of women-led films, let me be clear and say the movie’s problems don’t rest with the casting of women.

 Ocean’s 8 wouldn’t have been better if it was made with eight men in the roles.
 In fact, as Debbie says in the film, “women are ignored, and for once we want that”.
 This is a heist movie set at the Met Gala, a fashion-focused event, where women are a dime a dozen.
 Hence, for the plot to work, it has to involve mostly women.